finngineering/sincos_interpolator/README.md

 ![Board 3d view](board3d.png)

 ## Disclaimer
-As of 2023-08-22, the version 1.3 design currently found here is yet untested.
+As of 2025-01-18, the latest version is 1.4 (which has RJ45 jacks rotated 180° compared to version 1.3).
+This design has been tested to a small extent and is working.
+However, there appears to be reason to make some accomodations for low pass filtering of the input signals.
 Version 1.0 tested appeared to be otherwise working, but had power/ground swapped for the MC3487DX IC.
 A RJ45 jack for the encoder side has also been added since version 1.0.

 ## Features
 - Converts analog sine/cosine signals into digital quadrature outputs